 However, for a lot of households, buying a new car with all the fancy bells and whistles is not an option.
 Many teen drivers get a used car for their first ride (aka the glorified hooptie.)
 So, how do we promote safe driving habits in older vehicles?
 Easy – use the smartphone for good.
 Cellphones and driving have always been a dangerous combo, but some apps can actually help increase the teen driver safety and improve their driving habits.

 The Life360 app, for both Android and iOS, is designed to keep families connected – no more wondering if Billy arrived home safe or if Sarah ever reached her friend’s house.
 The app provides a driver safety mode that will track locations and monitor speed, sending out text message alerts for hard braking, rapid acceleration, and even crashes.
 There’s also 24/7 driver care support.
 Other apps, like AT&T’s DriveMode works to prevent distractions from silencing notifications as soon as it detects that an individual is driving.
-Apple has also gone in this direction and plans to release a built-in update for iOS that can detect when you’re in the car and silence notifications from apps and texts.
+Apple has also gone in this direction and recently released a built-in update for iOS that can detect when you’re in the car and silence notifications from apps and texts.
 The list of safe driving phone applications can go on, and while some programs like EverDrive are more passive and monitoring than others, it’s still better to have some form of a “don’t text and drive” reminder than none at all.

 With all this new teen driver technology, it’s easy to forget that the promotion of safe driving habits should start at home.
 Not only should parents lead by example, but they should be very vocal about the potential dangers of driving and how to avoid them.